A user of the Hakuba Valley All Mountain Season Pass talks about its appeal and benefits. The case of snowboarder Shuzaburo Otsubo

 Shuzaburo Otsubo is a 20-year-old university student living in Tokyo.
 He is a professional snowboarder who was promoted to professional status in 2019 after placing third in the JSBA points rankings.
 He spends the snowless seasons in Tokyo, and when it does snow, he relocates to Hakuba and enjoys skiing in the Hakuba Valley

-So influenced by this, when his father was later transferred to Russia, he returned to Japan with his mother and dedicated himself to snowboarding.
-He based himself at Osaka KINGS, where he honed his skills under the tutelage of coach Keiji Okamoto, who was based in Hakuba.
+air.
+He was greatly influenced by this, and as a result, when his father was transferred to Russia, he chose to return to Japan with his mother and dedicate himself to practicing snowboarding.
+He based himself at Osaka KINGS, where he honed his skills under the coaching of Keiji Okamoto.
+It turned out that Okamoto was based in Hakuba.

-Although he was born in 2003 and is only 20 years old, Shuzaburo Otsubo has been snowboarding for over 15 years.
-Check out his YouTube channel: https://youtu.be/I-3qUFuF1V4 Photo/ Takahashi Tonko
+Shuzaburo Otsubo, born in 2003, is only 20 years old but has already been snowboarding for over 15 years.
+Check out his YouTube channel: https://youtu.be/I-3qUFuF1V4 Photo/Tonko Takahashi

 I started using the volleyball ticket from the 2022-2023 season

-Then, when I participated in and won the JFO (JAPAN FREERIDE OPEN: a freeride competition organized by riders) held at Hakunori (Hakuba Norikura Onsen Ski Resort) and Cortina (Hakuba Cortina) in the 2021-2022 season, I decided that I wanted to try my hand at freeriding.
-Keiji also told me that I should ski on a variety of mountains.
+That's when, in the 2021-22 season, I participated in and won the JFO (JAPAN FREERIDE OPEN: a freeride competition organized by riders) held at Hakunori (Hakuba Norikura Onsen Ski Resort) and Cortina (Hakuba Cortina), and I thought I'd like to try the world of freeride as well.
+Keiji also told me that I should ski on various mountains.

-However, the only ticket available at the time was Goryu 47, so after doing some research I found out that there were volleyball tickets available, and I bought my first volleyball ticket in the 2022-2023 season.
+However, at that time, the only ticket available was for Goryu 47, so after doing some research, I found out that there were valet tickets, and I bought my first valet ticket in the 2022-23 season."

 Otsubo started using the valley pass from the 2022-2023 season.
 Once the season begins, he skis at various ski resorts in Hakuba Valley, free to ski anywhere in the mountains without being tied to a specific park until mid-January, and from February onwards he travels all over the country to take part in slopestyle and big air competitions.
 When he returns to Hakuba between competitions, he mainly skis at the parks, which is his usual flow for the season

-The lift is right next to the park, so you can get a good view of the tricks being performed.
-Otsubo jumping on the big kicker at Hakuba47.
-Photo/ Takahashi Tonko
+Because there's a ski lift right next to the park, you can get a great view of the tricks being performed.
+Otsubo-san jumping over the big kicker at Hakuba47.
+Photo/Takahashi Tonko

-"Until now, I would buy a one-day pass to go to ski resorts other than Goryu 47, but that would cost money.
+"Until now, I used to buy a one-day pass to go to ski resorts other than Goryu 47, but that was pretty expensive, wasn't it?

-The valley pass is a lot of money for a student like me, but it means I won't have to worry about money when skiing at Hakuba Valley during the season, so I decided to go without hesitation.
+The valet pass is a lot of money for me as a student, but it eliminates any financial worries about skiing at the Hakuba Valley ski resorts during the season, so I went for it without hesitation."

 During the season, if there was a competition coming up, I would mainly go to Park 47, but at the beginning of the season I would check the weather forecast to see where it was likely to snow or where it was already snowing, and then ski from morning until night.
 I often went to Parks like Happo and Cortina, as well as Goryu 47

-I also make videos after winter ends as part of a season edit, so being able to shoot powder, freeriding, parks, and more in one area increases the variety of footage I can get.
+Since we create videos as a season edit after winter ends, being able to film powder, freeriding, and park riding in one area increases the variety of footage we can capture.

-"Hammerbanger" is a popular spring event in Tsugaike where friends of the same skill level gather to play together.
-Photo/ Takahashi Tonko
+Hammer Banger, a popular spring event at Tsugaike, brings together people of the same skill level to hold jam sessions.
+Photo/Tonko Takahashi

-It's also great that you can easily participate in the big kicker event "Hammerbanger" that takes place at the top of Tsugaike in the spring.
+Also, it's great that I can easily participate in the "Hammer Banger" big kicker event that takes place at the top of Tsugaike in the spring.

-There are also many events at each ski resort in the spring, so it's also helpful that you don't have to worry about lift ticket costs.
-Parks change with the seasons, just like powder, so it's great to be able to adapt to that.
-The items change, the scale gets bigger, and at terrain parks, the situation changes all the time depending on when you go.
+There are also many events at each ski resort in the spring, so it's helpful not to have to worry about the cost of lift tickets.
+The park also changes with the seasons, just like powder, so it's great to be able to adapt to that.
+The features change, the size increases, and if it's a terrain park, the conditions change constantly depending on when you go.

-You can adapt to those changes in both powder and parks without hesitation, and above all, having a wide range of options is a major benefit I felt after having a volleyball ticket."
+I can adapt to those changes in both powder and the park without hesitation, and above all, having many options has been a major benefit I've felt since getting a valet pass."

 You'll never get bored of skiing at the ski resorts and mountains of Hakuba Valley

-Otsubo travels all over the country to compete in slopestyle and big air competitions.
-In the 2022-2023 season, he spent a total of about two weeks visiting Alts Bandai in Fukushima Prefecture, Palcol Tsumagoi in Gunma Prefecture, X-JAM Takaifuji in Nagano Prefecture, Washigatake in Gifu Prefecture, and Niseko Hanazono in Hokkaido.
+Otsubo travels all over Japan to compete in slopestyle and big air competitions.
+During the 22-23 season, he spent a total of about two weeks visiting Alts Bandai in Fukushima Prefecture, Palcall Tsumagoi in Gunma Prefecture, X-JAM Takai Fuji in Nagano Prefecture, Washigatake in Gifu Prefecture, and Niseko HANAZONO in Hokkaido.

-However, since competitions are his main focus, he isn't able to fully enjoy these ski resorts.
-In fact, the more he skis in other areas, the more he appreciates the beauty of Hakuba Valley, where he usually skis.
+However, since competitions are his main focus, he doesn't get to fully enjoy these ski resorts.
+On the contrary, the more he skis in other areas, the more he appreciates the beauty of Hakuba Valley, where he usually skis.

 Midway through Route 1 of Hakuba47.
-Free running is fun too.
-Photo/ Takahashi Tonko
+Free riding is fun too.
+Photo/Takahashi Tonko

 "I go to each ski resort for a competition, so I don't ski everywhere, but I inevitably get bored.
 Basically, I practice for the competition in the morning and then ski free in the afternoon.
 That means that most of the good spots are already skied and it's a mess.
 I ski in good powder spots in the morning, and then in the afternoon I feel like going to a different ski resort